Graduation with Academic Accolades

 graduation_with_honors

-Baccalaureate degree students who have earned a minimum of 60 hours of letter-graded (i.e., not Pass/Fail) degree credit in residence at the University of Louisville will be eligible for consideration to graduate with honors.
-Students who have re-entered the university under the fresh-start policy must have earned at least 60 letter-graded credit hours since their return to be considered for academic honors.
+Baccalaureate degree students who have earned a minimum of 60 hours of letter-graded (i.e., not Pass/No Credit or Pass/Fail) degree credit in residence at the University of Louisville will be eligible for consideration to graduate with academic accolades.
+Students who have re-entered the university under the fresh-start policy must have earned at least 60 letter-graded credit hours since their return to be considered for academic accolades.

-• Cum Laude or Honors: 3.50 undergraduate and program grade point averages
+• Cum Laude: 3.50 undergraduate and program grade point averages

-• Magna Cum Laude or High Honors: 3.75 undergraduate and program grade point averages
+• Magna Cum Laude: 3.75 undergraduate and program grade point averages

-• Summa Cum Laude or Highest Honors: 3.90 undergraduate and program grade point averages.
+• Summa Cum Laude: 3.90 undergraduate and program grade point averages.

 Unit-Specific Policies